slowburn-dev/DataConfig/Misc/Docs/Source/Extra/DataConfigExtra.md

 UTEST_TRUE("...", SetDatumPropertyByPath<FString>(FDcPropertyDatum(Outer), "StructRoot.NameMap.FooKey.StrField", TEXT("AltFooValue")));
 ```

-Comparing to `PropertyPathHelpers` these new ones support `Array` and `Map` in between, and support `USTRUCT` roots.
+Comparing to `PropertyPathHelpers` these new ones support `Array` and `Map`, and support `USTRUCT` roots.
 We're also missing some features like expanding weak/lazy object references but it should be easy to implement.